b1anca/yaht/README.md

 docker run -it --rm --name yaht-app -p 3000:3000 -v $(pwd):/app -v /app/node_modules yaht-app
 ```

-Access the application at http://localhost:3000.
+Access the application at http://localhost:3000

-## Running Locally (Alternative Method)
+## Running locally

 If you prefer to run the application without Docker, ensure you have Node.js and npm installed.
 Then, follow these steps: